kaankoken/ci-template/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)
 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-This a template for CI/CD pipeline mostly focused on mobile app development.
-However, the most of the CI part could be used in any project.
+This a template for the CI/CD pipeline mostly focused on mobile app development.
+However, most of the CI parts could be used in any project.
 This template heavily depends on [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) & [semver](https://semver.org).

-The actions either require PAT or Github App to handle automated PRs & (pre)releases, and the CI follows a [strategy](docs/branching_strategy.md) similar to `Trunk Based` development.
+The actions either require PAT or GitHub App to handle automated PRs & (pre)releases and the CI follows a [strategy](docs/branching_strategy.md) similar to `Trunk Based` development.

-- To create/stage a pre-release version, you need add a label called `beta` to opened pull request.
+- To create/stage a pre-release version, you need to add a label called `beta` to open a pull request.
-- To create a release version, you need add a label called `release` to closed pull request.
+- To create a release version, you need to add a label called `release` to close the pull request.

 > **Note**
 >
-> This CI-CD pipeline do requires Personal Access Token(PAT) to operate.
+> This CI-CD pipeline do requires a Personal Access Token(PAT) to operate.
 > For more information visit [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

 > **Note**